Only one plot is allowed per household for new gardeners.

 The registrant is ultimately responsible for plot maintenance, rule abidance, and volunteer commitments, and reading information provided in FOG electronic communication.
 However, more than one person may garden in a plot.

 Fees are non-refundable (see rates on pg.
-9 of the registration packet).
+11 of the 2014 FOG Registration Packet).

-Registrants who honor rules & guidelines and fulfill volunteer requirements this season will be able to pre-register for the same plot next season, and are also eligible to lease a second plot.
+Registrants who honor rules & guidelines, fulfill volunteer requirements, and pass all plot checks will be eligible to pre-register for next season (gardener may keep the same plot or choose to move to a different empty plot), and will also be eligible to lease a second plot.

-No plants encroaching on your neighbors’ plots.
-Put aggressive plants (i.e. brambles, mint) in the interior of your plot.
-(See list of forbidden plants here).
+Do not use plants that may spread and encroach on other garden plots.
+Put aggressive plants (i.e. mint) in the interior of your plot.

 Do not enter another person’s plot without permission.

 Soil excavation is permitted to a depth of no more than 12 inches.

 Gardeners are responsible for keeping the paths on all sides of their plot mowed.
 This includes the full width of the path, from the edge of one plot to the edge of the next.

 Gardeners must not place any obstacles into the path; this includes dirt, rocks, bricks or cinderblocks, and discarded weeds.
 These are dangerous to gardeners and damage our mowers.